hashicorp/consul/website/source/docs/faq.html.markdown

 See [`disable_anonymous_signature`](/docs/agent/options.html#disable_anonymous_signature)
 and [`disable_update_check`](/docs/agent/options.html#disable_update_check).

-## Q: How does Atlas integration work?

-Consul makes use of a HashiCorp service called [SCADA](http://scada.hashicorp.com) (Supervisory Control And Data Acquisition).
-The SCADA system allows clients to maintain long-running connections to Atlas.
-Atlas can in turn provide auto-join facilities for Consul agents (supervisory control) and an integrated dashboard showing the health of all connected agents (data acquisition).

-Standard ACLs can be applied to the SCADA connection, ensuring that Atlas is given only those privileges that make sense for your deployment.

-Using the SCADA service is optional.
-SCADA is only enabled by opt-in.

-See the [Atlas integration guide](/docs/guides/atlas.html) for more details.

 ## Q: Does Consul rely on UDP Broadcast or Multicast?

 Consul uses the [Serf](https://www.serf.io) gossip protocol which relies on